Anthony-Gambale/Fourier-Series-Sketch/README.md

 To be precise, we define the user's drawing as a function, from the real numbers to the complex numbers.
 We call this function f.
 ![image](https://github.com/Anthony-Gambale/Fourier-Transform-Sketch/blob/main/images/definitionCurve.png)
 At some given time t, f(t) will be the point on the complex plane that was drawn at time t.
-When t reaches 2pi, the full curve has been drawn.
+When t passes through the full interval, the whole curve has been drawn.
+The choice of 0 to 2pi makes the coming math work out much cleaner.

 ## Rotating Vectors
 First, we must define some machinery for what it means to have a 'rotating vector.'
 We define a function v of an integer parameter n as